 Features:

-• Cloud infrastructure monitoring with insight into network components, databases, and servers provides data on status, usage, and flow between each part.
+- Cloud infrastructure monitoring provides insight into network components, databases, and servers, providing data on status, usage, and flow between each part.

 Pros: